razage/fabula-ultima-unofficial/README.md

 ## Icons

+All icons were obtained on [game-icons.net](https://game-icons.net/) and licensed under [CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/)

 Due to the length of the list of icons in use, this has been moved to its own file.
-Please see [this file](./COPYRIGHT.md) all of the credits and information.
+Please see [this file](./COPYRIGHT.md) the credits for each specific icon.